Heavy Gear: Video games

 Faced with the loss of the BattleTech-MechWarrior property, Activision's Production Executive, Frank Evers (CEO), spearheaded the acquisition of the video game license in 1995.
 The first game, Heavy Gear, was released in 1997.
 The second game, Heavy Gear II, was made in 1999 for the Windows 98 operating system.

 After years of the franchise laying dormant a licensing deal was announced on August 1, 2012, between Stompy Bot Productions and the owner of the franchise Dream Pod 9.
 A Kickstarter campaign for Heavy Gear Assault was launched but eventually cancelled in 2013.
 The game relaunched in 2015 in early access.
 The game is developed by MekTek Studios and published by Stompy Bot Productions for Windows and Linux.
 It's being developed with Epic Games' Unreal Engine 4 and was scheduled for a full release in 2018.
 As of 2020, Heavy Gear Assault is available for purchase on Steam, but, according to several reviews, the servers are no longer in operation, preventing the game from launching.

+The third Heavy Gear game, Heavy Gear III, was announced to be in development on July 30, 2025 and is being developed by Canadian studio Flameborn Games.